IRS Forms

 Multiple SSTBs

-If you own interests in more than one SSTB, complete a separate Schedule A for each one.
+If you own interests in more than one SSTB, list each one in its own column (A, B, or C) on Schedule A; each Schedule A holds up to three trades or businesses, and you attach additional Schedules A only when you have more than three SSTBs.
 Keep documentation for why each activity meets the SSTB definition, and save the workpapers that show how you computed the applicable percentage for the year.

 Pro move When a preparer sees taxable income hovering near the threshold, set a review task early to confirm whether the client will land inside the phase‑out, then request any missing W‑2 wage and property basis schedules so you are not waiting during final review.